DR NATALIE LANCER

 Provision of supervision and CPD

 Natalie supervises coaching psychologists, coaches and supervisors.
 She is the facilitator of Coach Development Club, where members meet every month in an intellectually stimulating environment to meet their Continuous Professional Development needs.
 She trains coaches and coaching psychologists in the Eight Tensions® Framework she developed out of her doctoral work and facilitates Eight Tensions® Coach Club to ensure certified Eight Tensions® coaches maintain their knowledge and skills in delivering coaching using the Eight Tensions® methodology.
-She jointly runs The School of Supervision with her colleague Dr Susan Kahn, providing Supervision Training for Coaches and Coaching Psychologists.

 Natalie is a regular keynote speaker and speaks at events on: